YaoGroup/DIFFICE_jax/README.md

 ```
 ## Google Colab
 Apart from the Python scripts to run locally, we also provide **Colab Notebooks** for both the tutorial example and real
 ice-shelf examples.
-They are provided in the `tutorial` and `examples` folders for a synthetic ice shelf and real ice shelves, respectively.
+They are provided in the `tutorial` and `examples` folders for a synthetic ice shelf and real ice shelves,
+respectively.

-## Getting start with Tutorial
+## Getting start with a Tutorial
-We highly recommend the user who has no previous experience in either PINNs or inverse problems in Glaciology to get familar with the software by studying the [tutorial](./tutorial) example
+We highly recommend the user who has no previous experience in either PINNs or inverse problems in Glaciology to get familar
+with the software by reading the document and playing with the examples in the `tutorial` folder.

 ## Contributors
 This package is written by Yongji Wang.
 Please direct questions about this code and documentation to Yongji Wang (yongjiw@stanford.edu) and Ching-Yao Lai (cyaolai@stanford.edu).
 If you're interested in contributing the development of the `DIFFICE_jax` package, feel free to get in touch.